notaryproject/specifications/specs/signing-and-verification-workflow.md

     1. Verify that the signing algorithm satisfies [algorithm requirements](./signature-specification.md#signature-algorithm-requirements).
     1. Generate signature.
         1. Generate signature using signature formats specified in [supported signature envelopes](./signature-specification.md#supported-signature-envelopes).
 Also, as part of this step, the user-defined/supplied custom attributes should be added to the annotations of the signature's descriptor.
-        1. If the user wants to timestamp the signature, obtain an [RFC-3161](https://datatracker.ietf.org/doc/html/rfc3161.html) compliant timestamp for the signature generated in the previous step.
+        1. If the user wants to timestamp the signature, obtain an [RFC-3161](https://datatracker.ietf.org/doc/html/rfc3161.html) compliant timestamp for the raw signature (the digital signatures computed on payload and signed attributes) generated in the previous step.
 Otherwise, continue to the next step.
             1. Verify that the timestamp signing certificate satisfies [certificate requirements](./signature-specification.md#certificate-requirements).
             1. Verify that the timestamp signing algorithm satisfies [algorithm requirements](./signature-specification.md#signature-algorithm-requirements).
-        1. Embed timestamp to the signature envelope.
+        1. Embed timestamp countersignature to the signature envelope.
 1. **Push the signature envelope:** Push the signature envelope generated in the previous step to the repository.
 1. **Generate signature artifact manifest:** As described in [signature specification](./signature-specification.md#storage) create the Notary Project signature manifest for the signature envelope generated in step 1.
 1. **Push signature artifact manifest:** Push the Notary Project signature manifest to the repository.